 An exhibition with works by: A.J.
 Aalders, Lara Almarcegui, Maria Thereza Alves, Félix Arnaudin, Amy Balkin, Alessandro Balteo-Yazbeck in collaboration with Media Farzin, Bernd Becher and Hilla Becher, Étienne Denisse, Hubert Duprat, Giulio Ferrario, Ângela Ferreira, Anne Garde, Ambroise-Louis Garneray, Terence Gower, Rodney Graham, Ilana Halperin (also at the Université de Bordeaux’s zoology department), Marianne Heier, Christina Hemauer and Roman Keller, Lucas Ihlein and Louise Kate Anderson, Jannis Kounellis, Martín Llavaneras, Erlea Maneros Zabala, Nicholas Mangan, Fiona Marron, Alexandra Navratil, Xavier Ribas, Alfred Roll, Amie Siegel, Lucy Skaer, Alfred Smith, Rayyane Tabet, Pierre Théron, Pep Vidal, Alexander Whalley Light, Stuart Whipps (also at the Musée des Beaux-Arts) as well as documents and ‘meaningful objects’ lent by the archives of the CAPC, the Archives Bordeaux Métropole, the Archives départementales de la Gironde, and the geology collection of the UFR Sciences de la Terre et de la Mer, Université de Bordeaux.

-‘4.543 Billion.
-The Matter of Matter’ was a group exhibition featuring over thirty artists and more than a hundred works.
-The exhibition explored the intersection of art production, cultural histories, and art collections with ecological processes and geological timescales.
-It presented a continuum of materials and temporal landscapes – including films, works on paper, photographs, sculptures, documents, and other meaningful things – and sprang from the CAPC building’s former life as a warehouse for colonial commodities whose limestone walls were once deep in the ground and whose wooden beams were once part of a forest.
+The exhibition unfolded as a continuum of materials and temporal landscapes—encompassing films, works on paper, photographs, sculptures, documents, and other meaningful things – and sprang from the CAPC building’s former life building itself: once a warehouse for colonial commodities, its limestone walls were once deep in the ground, and its wooden beams were once part of a living forest.

 CAPC musée d’art contemporain de Bordeaux 7, rue Ferrère 33000 Bordeaux France www.capc-bordeaux.fr